mdavids/rfc/content/draft-davids-forsalereg-13.md

 # Acknowledgements

-The author would like to thank Thijs van den Hout, Caspar Schutijser, Melvin Elderman, Ben van Hartingsveldt, Jesse Davids, Juan Stelling, John R\.
-Levine, and the ISE Editor for their valuable feedback.
+The author would like to thank Thijs van den Hout, Caspar Schutijser, Melvin Elderman, Ben van Hartingsveldt, Jesse Davids, Juan Stelling, John R.&#xa0;Levine, and Eliot Lear (ISE) for their valuable feedback.

 {backmatter}